Trauma/tuyagateway/README.md

 From v1.1 onwards Tuya device configuration can be done with [GismoCaster](https://github.com/TradeFace/gismocaster).
 In which you can set discovery messages for both TuyaGateway and Home Assistant and opens up the ability to set boolean/integer/float/string types.

-The goal for version v1.2 is to add input/output processing functions and to improve on HA message values.
+The goal for version v2.0 is to add input/output processing functions and to improve on HA message values.
 Next to structural improvements to the code.
+The topic configuration option will be removed.

 [Docs](https://github.com/TradeFace/tuyagateway/wiki)